southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Marriage license requirements are consistent across all 66 counties in South Dakota.
 Couples who wish to marry in South Dakota can obtain a marriage license by following several general steps.

 Under South Dakota marriage laws, anyone who wishes to marry must be 18 or older.
-However, applicants who are 16 or 17 can still obtain a marriage license if they provide a signed, notarized statement of consent from parents or legal guardians.
+However, applicants who are 16 or 17 can still obtain a marriage license if they provide a signed, notarized statement of consent from parents or legal guardians in written form.
 In addition, applicants must not already be in an existing marriage, and most must not be directly related.
+Written documentation may also be required for certain eligibility situations.

 Note: Blood tests are not required for marriage in South Dakota.